-Obviously, we don’t force you to do that after every change in your model – autosave is here to help you.
-Each modification triggers the autosave, so you don’t have to worry about losing your progress.
-As every autosave is stored as a single version, it requires a lot of disk space and we can’t hold all these versions until the end of the world, so they are stored according to the rules below:
+Obviously, you don't have to do that after every change in your model – autosave is here to help you.
+Each modification triggers the autosave, so you don't have to worry about losing your progress.
+As every autosave is stored as a single version, it requires a lot of disk space and we can't hold all these versions until the end of the world, so they are stored according to these rules:

 - For the last 24 hours, every change is stored as a distinct version.

 - For the last week, the newest version from each hour is stored.